 Emilio Alvarez holds responsibility for coordination and promotion of worship, formation, and service opportunities to Viterbo University students and employees.
 He assists and coordinates Sunday and weekday Masses, all San Damiano community events and special liturgical celebrations of the university, student retreats, student food pantry, and weekly activities including worship, social, bible studies, and hospitality programs for students.

 Health services provides numerous resources and services for students, including treatment of minor illness and injuries, referrals to local health care providers as needed, immunizations, lab tests, and medication dispensation.
-Services are provided by our full-time registered nurse in the Student Development Center.
+Services are provided by our full-time, 10-month registered nurse on Murphy Center 3rd Floor.

-Jane Eddy, director, Academic Resource Center, TRIO, and disability services
+Ryan Russell, director, Academic Resource Center, TRIO, and accessibility services

 The Academic Resource Center (ARC) provides support services as students move forward in their academic courses.
 93% of students used ARC services last year.
 Tutoring is provided in any course requested.
 Workshops, testing accommodations and placement testing are ARC services.
 Accommodations for students with a diagnosis are coordinated through the ARC.
 The TRIO/SSS program provides outreach and support for first generation students.
 The ARC staff are academic advisors for the SSS scholars and help them choose courses, look at majors and partner with them in their academic success.